 - Not directly featured in the book Cryer's Cross, but excessive whipping at a (defunct at the time the book takes place) school is the entire reason people are disappearing.
 It created the ghosts entombed in the desk, which are getting into the heads of the kids who sit there and making them bury themselves alive at the site of the school.

-- In The Wheel of Time series, this is known as Mortification of the Flesh, and is a possible penance for initiates of the White Tower, although hard labour is far more common.
-Since honour is a big deal in the setting, it is considered preferable to Mortification of the Spirit, i.e. public humiliation.
+- In The Wheel of Time series, this is known as Mortification of the Flesh, and is a possible penance for initiates of the White Tower, although hard labor is far more common.
+Since honor is a big deal in the setting, it is considered preferable to Mortification of the Spirit, i.e. public humiliation.
 When Mortification of the Flesh is administered, it's usually in the form of spankings, due to Author Appeal.

 - Used by the Mijaki church in the Godspeaker Trilogy, particularly in the first book Empress, to punish both themselves and the warlord and his family.